wp-plugins/wp-ajaxify-comments/readme.txt

 Yes, the plugin uses jQuery blockUI plugin (http://malsup.com/jquery/block/) to block the UI while the comment is sent to the server and to show popup overlays containing the error and info messages.

 == Changelog ==

+= 0.5.3 =

+* Added localization for tr-TR (thanks to Çevre Günlüğü)
+* Added localization for pt-BR (thanks to Leandro Martins Guimarães)

 = 0.5.2 =